41y08h/fquery/README.md

   - `RefetchOnMount.stale` - will fetch the data if it is stale (see `staleDuration`).
   - `RefetchOnMount.never` - will never re-fetch.
 - `staleDuration` - specifies the duration until the data becomes stale.
 This value applies to each query instance individually.
+- `retryCount` - specifies the number of times the query will retry before showing an error
+- `retryDelay` - specifies the delay between each retry

 ### Dependent Query